topanim/WConfig/README.md

 ```

 ## Usage
-> Not forget add this lines to your `main.py` file
+> Don't forget add this lines to your `main.py` file
  ```python
 from dotenv import load_dotenv